Presentability and topoi in internal higher category theory: Presentable -categories

-\begin{proposition} Let $\I{D}$ be a presentable $\BB$-category and let $F\colon \I{D}^{\op}\to\Univ$ be a presheaf on $\I{D}$.
+We first focus on $\Univ$-valued $\I{U}$-sheaves. \begin{proposition} Let $\I{D}$ be a presentable $\BB$-category and let $F\colon \I{D}^{\op}\to\Univ$ be a presheaf on $\I{D}$.
 Then $F$ is representable if and only if $F$ is continuous.
-In particular, the Yoneda embedding induces an equivalence $\I{D}\simeq \IShv_{\Univ}(\I{D})$. \end{proposition} \begin{proof} By~\cite[Proposition~5.1.9]{Martini2021a}, every representable functor is continuous, so it suffices to prove the converse.
-The presheaf $F$ is continuous if and only if $F^{\op}\colon \I{D}\to\Univ^{\op}$ is cocontinuous, which by Proposition~\ref{prop:adjointFunctorTheorem} is equivalent to it being a left adjoint.
+In particular, the Yoneda embedding induces an equivalence $\I{D}\simeq \IShv_{\Univ}(\I{D})$. \end{proposition} \begin{proof} By Remark~\ref{rem:BCSheaves}, the first claim implies the second, and by~\cite[Proposition~5.2.9]{MWColimits}, every representable functor is continuous, so that it suffices to prove that every continuous presheaf $F\colon\I{C}^\op\to\Univ$ is representable.
+Now $F$ being continuous is equivalent to $F^{\op}\colon \I{D}\to\Univ^{\op}$ being cocontinuous, which by Proposition~\ref{prop:adjointFunctorTheorem} is in turn equivalent to it being a left adjoint.
 Hence $F$ is continuous if and only if $F$ is a right adjoint.
 Let $l\colon \Univ\to\I{D}^{\op}$ be the left adjoint of $F$.
 Since the final $\BB$-groupoid $1_{\Univ}\colon 1\to \Univ$ corepresents the identity on $\Univ$, we find equivalences

 hence $F$ is represented by $l(1_{\Univ})$. \end{proof}